debenol1/covercard/README.md

 ## Installation
 Copy the compiled binaries to the destination folder.
 First plug in the physical Card Terminal.
 Then start the CCID daemon by running the following command:

-	java -jar ccid.jar
+	java -jar /DESTINATION_FOLDER/ccid/ccid.jar

-The generated logs are stored in the relative subfolder log.
+The generated logs are stored in the relative subfolder log

+	/DESTINATION_PATH/ccid/logs/application-YYYYMMDD.log

+The installation of the java binaries is done.
 ## Create CCID startup script
 Create a file under /DESTINATION_FOLDER/ccid by running the following command: